DE

 No table of contents available

-Since Large Language Models (LLMs for short) have become a part of everyday life and users increasingly utilize AI tools like ChatGPT, Gemini, Claude, or Perplexity, a completely new source of traffic is emerging.
+Since Large Language Models (LLMs for short) have become part of everyday life and users increasingly use AI tools like ChatGPT, Gemini, Claude, or Perplexity, a completely new traffic source has emerged.

-For website operators and marketing managers, the question arises of how many users actually reach their website through links and recommendations of these LLMs and what portion this AI-generated traffic accounts for in total visitor numbers.
+For website owners and marketing managers, the question is increasingly becoming how many users actually reach their website via links and recommendations from these LLMs and how large the share of this AI-generated traffic is in overall visitor volume.

-This traffic, let's call it “AI Traffic”, is not automatically displayed in Google Analytics.
-In this article, I'll show you how to find, measure, and evaluate AI Traffic in GA4.
-You will also learn what conclusions you can draw from it for your action planning and why AI visibility will be just as relevant as traditional search engine rankings in the future.
+This traffic, let’s call it “AI Traffic,” is not automatically shown in Google Analytics.
+In this article, I’ll show you how to find, measure, and evaluate AI Traffic in GA4.
+At the same time, you’ll learn what conclusions you can draw from it for your planning and why AI visibility will be just as relevant in the future as classic search engine rankings.

 What exactly is AI Traffic and how is it composed?

-The term AI Traffic refers to all page visits that originate from AI systems and generative search engines.
+The term AI Traffic refers to all website visits that originate from AI systems and generative search engines.

 Here are some examples of where the traffic could come from: